fabioalves98/HumanRobotColaboration/SOA.md

   - Small and medium sized enterprises could not afford robotic applications due to the high capital costs
 - Trust-based compliant robot-human handovers of payloads [29] - **IMPORTANTE**
 - Table with the reviewed papers

+### Papers Para Ler

+- [15] - Robot learning from demonstration in robotic assembly: A survey.
+2018
+- [28] - Physical human–robot interaction (pHRI) in 6 DOF with asymmetric cooperation.
+2017
+- [29] - Trust-based compliant robot-human handovers of payloads in collaborative assembly in flexible manufacturing.
+2016
+- [30] - End-effector precise hand-guiding for collaborative robots.
+2017